rk-swe/code-review-agent/README.md

 we can also add other language specific tools to use with llm for reduced scope I only added ruff So llm can call the tool and get output and again make another llm call to get an answer.

-What improvements can we do at this stage, i think we can do deep research , chain of thought to be absolutelty sure and get better quality results.
+The fourth step I did was seperating each issue type and having specific agents with sepecific tools for each issue type.

-But some ideas I thought of were seperating each issue type and having specific agents with sepecific tools for each issue type.
+They are a style agent, bug agent, performance agent, best_practice_agent etc and can act parallelly and then we can aggregate and combine them at the end.

-This could be like a style agent, bug agent etc and can act parallelly and then we can aggregate and combine and maybe even use another llm call at the end.
+What improvements can we do at this stage, i think we can do thinking models, deep research , chain of thought to be absolutelty sure and get better quality results.

-Another Idea i had was the inital github pr pulling and getting files and adding each file to seperate agent but i realise this is very deterministic and i dont think this needs to be part of the agent
+Another idea i had was the inital github pr pulling and getting files and adding each file to seperate agent but i realise this is very deterministic and i dont think this needs to be part of the agent

 # Diagrams